 Instead, plan time to reflect with your class on all you’ve learned and the progress you’ve made.
 Acknowledging and celebrating that success will leave everyone with a sense of accomplishment.

 Don’t forget to reflect on a personal level, too.
 You may choose to save an in-depth reflection for the summer, but plan time to look back, celebrate your successes, and make plans for continued growth.
-Our free guided self-reflection can help you do that.
-Request the free guided self-reflection here.

 9. Don’t leave a monstrous mess.